Labrys-Group/glue-uniswap-sdks/README.md

 # Uniswap SDK's

 A repository for many Uniswap SDK's.
 All SDK's can be found in `sdk/` and have more information in their individual README's.
+This is a fork of [sdks](https://github.com/Uniswap/sdks) that includes the configuration for Glue Devnet, Testnet, Mainnet.
+Eventually this could be PRed back into the main Uniswap repository to have official support for Glue Network

 ## Development Commands

 ```markdown
 # Clone

 git clone --recurse-submodules https://github.com/Uniswap/sdks.git

 # Install

 yarn

 # Build

 yarn g:build

 # Typecheck

 yarn g:typecheck

 # Lint

 yarn g:lint

 # Test

 yarn g:test

 # Run a specific package.json command for an individual SDK

 yarn sdk @uniswap/{sdk-name} {command}
 ```